IMonukushwaha/IoT-Smart-Irrigation-System/README.md

 Relay module is powered by external 5V/12V, depending on pump voltage.

 This ensures NodeMCU only controls low current via MOSFET, and actual pump load is handled by Relay.

+Built-in LED-: LED_BUILTIN (GPIO2) on NodeMCU turns ON when pump is running.

+# Blynk Setup

+Template ID: TMPL5A4YPYiWc

+Template Name: IOTPROJECT

+Auth Token: (Use your -RCSqnRfLcstkPP9-S6-Aw1mZ46yjjiG)

+Virtual Pins used -> Virtual Pin	Function

+V0->	Soil Moisture (%)

+V1->	Temperature (°C)

+V2->	Humidity (%)

+V3->	Pump Status (0 = OFF, 1 = ON)

+# How to Run

+1️⃣ Install libraries in Arduino IDE

+ESP8266WiFi

+BlynkSimpleEsp8266

+DHT

+2️⃣ Upload code

+Update your WiFi SSID & password:

+char ssid[] = "node";

+char pass[] = "12345678";

+Use your Blynk AUTH TOKEN.

+3️⃣ Power it up

+Plug NodeMCU into USB or 5V adapter.

+Power pump circuit from separate supply if needed.